 How to help your child prepare for lunchtime

 - Give them a choice at lunch time - cheese or jam sandwich, orange or apple, peas or sweetcorn, chips or mashed potato

-- Encourage them to speak in a loud voice to give you their choice of food
+- Encourage them to speak in a loud voice to say what they have chosen for their lunch

 - Help your child use a knife, fork and spoon correctly